Published:

 Can I customise the payment link individually for each membership fee?

 Yes.
-Most Swiss PSPs allow you to store an individual amount, a description and a reference number for each payment link.
-This way, you can create separate links for different contribution categories (adults, youths, families).
+Most Swiss PSPs allow you to define an individual amount, a description and a reference number per payment link.
+This allows you to create your own links for different contribution categories (adults, youth, families).

 See detailed answer